 CD Projekt Red has again apologized for Cyberpunk 2077, this time in a five-minute video in which co-founder Marcin Iwinski comments on some points of criticism.
 The studio has also published a roadmap 2021 for Cyberpunk 2077 - but this is causing uncertainty.

 The roadmap is a synonym for a strategy or a project plan.
-For the software development area, the “road map” should indicate at what point in time which parts of a system should be created or which milestones must be worked through one after the other Community lexicon Wikipedia on the term that has been in the Duden since 2004.
+In the field of software development, the "road map" should indicate when, which parts of a system should be created or which milestones have to be processed one after the other, according to the definitions in the Community lexicon Wikipedia for the term that has been in the dictionary since 2004.
 CD Projekt Red recently published such a roadmap for Cyberpunk 2077.
-Instead of points in time, the company has set intermediate goals - but the developers have defined them relatively roughly.
+Instead of fixed dates, intermediate goals were set - but the developers marked them out relatively crudely.

-Players will probably have to say goodbye more and more often to the idea of a detailed roadmap with fixed dates.
-What Blizzard once described as “when it's done” applies to almost every game project today: It's done when it's done.
-If you name specific dates, you usually have to postpone - the player doesn't like that either.
+Players will probably have to say goodbye more and more to the idea of a detailed roadmap with fixed dates.
+What Blizzard once described as "when it's done" now applies to almost every game project: It's done when it's done.
+Anyone who names specific dates usually has to postpone them – players don’t like that either.

 Cyberpunk 2077 in 2021: Two patches, DLCs and a console update